JeffersonLab/rf_classifier_random_forest/README.md

 **Note: The following steps after "Downloading Source (Optional)" must be performed for each installation directory.**

+### rf_classifier Installation Instructions
+Please start the installation procedure with the instructions from here http://devweb/controls_web/certified/rf_classifier/admin_guide/certified_install.html#sqam-model-install-guide.
+This describes the process for linking in the new model with the existing certified app, and defers to this README for specific build/install/test steps related to this specific module.

 ### Download Source (Optional)
 As the SQAM, the developer should have given you a code tarball to install.
 If not, here is how you would download the latest source from github.